 Surgical scars will vary in length, but most surgeons will make it as short as possible.
-It may be along the side of your hip, toward the back of your hip, or toward the front of your hip.
+It will be straight down the center of your knee, unless you have previous scars, in which case your surgeon may use an existing scar.
+There may be some lasting numbness around the scar.